ThomasStolt/Stair-Light-Project/README.md

 </table>

 I am trying to come up with a sort of "API" whereby all parameters for an animation is being passed to a animation function.
 That way, I can keep the general framework the same and people can add animations, if they wish to.

+### Features ###

+Over the Air Updates: I have it set up that I can develop my animations having my test bed sitting next to me on the desk.
+If I am happy with the result, I upload the binary to a webserver.
+Upon restart or MQTT message (to be implemented) the ESP then gets the new binary from that webserver and restarts.
+Hands-free updates!

 ### Who do I talk to? ###